-Paulie Gee's Hosting Staff Support Night Tuesday To Help Employees Bounce Back After Fire
+Paulie Gee's Hosts Staff Support Night To Help Employees Bounce Back After Fire

-LOGAN SQUARE — Those looking to avoid cooking after Christmas can instead get a meal from a local institution and help its staff recover from a fire.

-Award-winning pizzeria Paulie Gee’s in Logan Square, 2451 N. Milwaukee Ave., suffered a fire in September.
+LOGAN SQUARE — Award-winning pizzeria Paulie Gee’s in Logan Square, 2451 N. Milwaukee Ave., suffered a fire in September.
 The restaurant had to be shut down for two weeks, resulting in lost wages for its staff members.

-Tung has decided to throw a staff support night tonight, in which all proceeds will go straight to Paulie Gee’s employees.
+Paulie Gee’s owner and chef Derrick Tung decided to throw a staff support night Tuesday night, in which all proceeds went straight to Paulie Gee’s employees.

-“This has put our staff in a tough financial position for a lot of them,” owner and chef Derrick Tung said in an email.
+“This has put our staff in a tough financial position for a lot of them,” Tung said in an email.
 “Service charge and tips will go to the staff working that evening, taxes will go to government (of course) and all sales will go to staff relative to the hours they’ve lost during our closure.”

-The food and drink proceeds go toward the staff whether dine-in or takeout.
+There is also a GoFundMe effort taking donations for the staff until Friday.

-Other local businesses are also chipping in.
-Vegan, women-owned Planty Scoops is offering every dine-in customer today at Paulie Gee’s one free ice cream scoop.
-Umamicue will donate sales of its Wagyu hala burgers at Spilt Milk Tavern, 2758 W. Fullerton Ave., as well.
+Other local businesses also chipped in.
+Vegan, women-owned Planty Scoops offered every dine-in customer Tuesday at Paulie Gee’s one free ice cream scoop.
+Umamicue donated sales of its Wagyu hala burgers at Spilt Milk Tavern, 2758 W. Fullerton Ave., as well.

-If you can’t make it out to Paulie Gee’s tonight, there is also a GoFundMe effort taking donations for the staff until Friday.

 “Staff are the lifeblood of any restaurant, and I hope tonight will help ease some of the burden they have faced this year,” Tung said.